 There are alternatives to burning vegetation.
 The King County transfer station accepts vegetation at no cost (click here for directions).
 Puget Sound Clean Air Agency’s website also offers many alternatives to burning vegetation.
 Click here for more information.

-Under no circumstance is burning garbage, in any form, allowed!
+Under no circumstance is burning garbage, in any form, allowed or legal!

 Follow link below for more information on what type of fuel is legal/illegal in Washington State.